Young Patient’s Recovery from Debilitating Injury Inspires Return to Miami as Summer Research Scholar

 Enrolling in a Clinical Trial in Miami

 Eager to recover and regain her quality of life, Annalisa and her parents made the trip to South Florida to learn more about the research study.
 She was evaluated by Allan Levi, M.D., Ph.D., a renowned spine and peripheral nerve surgeon and professor and chair of neurological surgery at the University of Miami Miller School of Medicine.
-Dr. Levi is the trial’s principle investigator.
+Dr. Levi is the trial’s principal investigator.

 “Annalisa had a lot of soft-tissue injury and was left partially paralyzed in the quadriceps muscle of one leg.
 In Georgia, she received physical therapy for strengthening, but the muscle wasn’t going to recover without nerve repair.
 Her nerve was fully transected, so the nerve ends couldn’t regrow together,” said Dr. Levi, also the Robert M. Buck Distinguished Chair in Neurological Surgery.